Mixing 2nd Coat of Microne Base

 This should take around 3 hours but may vary depending on temperature and humidity.

-Once the base coats are dry and before you apply your Top Coats, you need to make sure the Base Coats are completely flat.
-You need to use a strong sand paper, like Silicone Carbide, to prevent colour from the disc transfering to your work.
+Once the Base Coats are dry and before you apply your Top Coats, you need to make sure the Base Coats are completely flat.
+Use a strong sandpaper, like Silicone Carbide, to prevent colour from the disc transferring to your work.

-Flatten the Microne Base with a 40 or 80 grit sand paper.
-An orbital sander is ideal, but, for smaller areas, you can do it by hand.
+Flatten the Microne Base with a 40 or 80 grit sandpaper.
+An orbital sander is ideal, but, for smaller areas, you can do it by hand, and for large floors, you can use a floor sander.

-Use the sand paper to remove ridges and drips that have dried in the microcement.
+Use the sandpaper to remove ridges and drips that have dried in the microcement, tidy edges.
+Take particular care around open edges, like shower wastes to ensure you have a clean, tidy edge.

 Vacuum the surface to remove all dust and debris.
 Do not wet the microcement.